 A good friend has lots of good qualities.
 An example of a good quality is being a good listener.
 Here are some ways you can be a good listener.
-Here are examples of good listening behaviors.
-In the right column, write about a time when you used this skill to be a good listener.
+As you read through the list, draw pictures to help you remember these good listening behaviors.

-Put yourself into the other
+Put yourself into the other person's shoes.

-person's shoes.
 Think, "How

 would I want to be treated?"

 Make good eye contact.

 Don't make funny faces.

-,

 Do not interrupt.

 Don't take sides.

 Be attentive.

-be attentive.

-Ask for more information if you
+Ask for more information if you don't understand.

-don't understand.

-Next time you talk to a friend, how can you be a good listener?